schmeister/FitGo/README.md

 ## Step 3: Find the optimal slope

-In this version, I do the best RPM calulations and plotting in the same section of code. the best RPM is provided in the Key.
+In my current version, I do the best RPM calulations and plotting in the same section of code.
+The best RPM is provided in the Key, and the zero slope line is attached to the sine curve at the best location.

 <pre>
 type Plotting struct {